Notes on the Geography of China: Pingyao

 It's actually a double courtyard.

-Some 400 of the city's 3,800 old houses are reportedly in good condition.
+It's one of 400 of the city's 3,800 old houses that are reportedly in good condition.

 At the far end of the farther courtyard, there's an arched room called a cave and consciously evocative of the real caves frequently cut into the loess hills north and west of Pingyao.